 Recombinant 8 syndrome is a rare condition; its exact incidence is unknown.
-Most people with this condition are descended from a Hispanic population originating in the San Luis Valley area of southern Colorado and northern New Mexico.
+Most people with this condition are of Hispanic ancestry, particularly from the San Luis Valley area of southern Colorado and northern New Mexico.
 Recombinant 8 syndrome is also called San Luis Valley syndrome.
 Only a few cases outside this population have been found.

 Recombinant 8 syndrome is caused by a rearrangement of chromosome 8 that results in a deletion of a piece of the short (p) arm and a duplication of a piece of the long (q) arm.
 The deletion and duplication result in the recombinant 8 chromosome.
+On the recombinant 8 chromosome, there is one copy of each of the genes instead of the usual two on the section of chromosome 8p that is deleted; and there are three copies each of the genes on the section of chromosome 8q that is duplicated.
 The signs and symptoms of recombinant 8 syndrome are related to the loss and addition of genetic material on these regions of chromosome 8.
-Researchers are working to determine which genes are involved in the deletion and duplication on chromosome 8.
+While the regions affected in recombinant chromosome 8 includes hundreds of genes, researchers are working to determine which genes play a role in the signs and symptoms of this condition.

 Other Names for This Condition

 - Recombinant chromosome 8 syndrome

 - San Luis Valley syndrome

 Additional Information & Resources

 Scientific Articles on PubMed